Best Habitat Upgrades for Pacu

 Physical Exercise Recommendations for Pacu

 Physical activity for Pacu should reflect their moderate exercise needs and 300+ gallons minimum build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Pacu, effective exercise includes swimming space and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue manifests as heavy breathing, slower movement, reluctance to continue, or lying down during activity.
 Pacu fish with peaceful traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Pacu fish need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Pacu benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Pacu